 The Mid-Autumn Festival is held on the 15th day of the eighth month in the Chinese calendar.
 This year it falls on 21 September!

 This Festival which is a national bank holiday in all provinces in China features the amazing idea of seeing the same moon phase on or around the same date.
 On this day, all family members gather together to pray and have dinner.

 Afterwards, children carry lanterns and stroll in parks or gardens or release them into the sky.

 Mid-Autumn Festival is also often called the Mooncake Festival for a traditional baked delicacy exchanged among family and friends.

-Mooncakes have round shape which symbolize unity and completeness.
+Mooncakes typically have a round shape which symbolizes unity and completeness.
 They come with difference sizes from very tiny to very massive ones (from 10 to 20 cm in diameter and 4-6 cm thick).

 Mooncakes are usually kept in traditional Chinese boxes so that they can look beautiful as a gift.